anantprakash17/rhombichess/README.md

 This will start the backend on port 5000.
 To view the backend, navigate to `localhost:8080` in your browser.

+> If you wish to run the backend server outside of a virtual environment, navigate to `/src/server` and install `pip install flask-socketio`.
+From there, you can start the server using `python3 server.py`.

 ### Frontend
 We use NextJS on the frontend for this project.
 To get started, you will need to have `npm` installed.
 To install all the required dependencies, run the following command:
 ```bash